Last Updated: December 15, 2024

 The files used for these Master Class Online Applications are:

-Your Master Project.mpp.
+• Your Master Project.mpp.
 This file should have two additional objects embedded on the summary level: your constraints analysis and constraints registry.
+In addition, the primary constraints for this project should be entered in the baseline fields.

-Constraints Analysis Worksheet.xlsx.
-This file should have all of the primary constraints fully analyzed.
+• Constraints Analysis Worksheet.xlsx.
+This file should have all of the primary constraints thoroughly analyzed.

-Constraints Register.docx.
-This file should include the constraints summary, all of your constraints with parameters and ranked, and a plan for revisiting constraints and communicating constraints.
+• Constraints Register.docx.
+This file should include the constraints summary, all your constraints with parameters and rankings, and a plan for revisiting and communicating constraints.

-Completed evaluation of the learning objectives in Learning Objectives for Define Constraints.xlsx.
+• Completed evaluation of the learning objectives in Learning Objectives for Define Constraints.xlsx.
+The Learning Objectives for Define Constraints are in the next section.

 If you are working with a coach, send them your files.
 For your coach or reviewer, get in the habit of putting your name in the file name of all files.